aredo01/aws-capstone/README.md

 Clarusway Blog Page Application Deployment on AWS 🌍☁️ Overview 📖
 The Clarusway Blog Page Application is a web application built using the Django framework.
 This application allows users to write and manage their own blogs, upload media (images/videos), and store their content securely on AWS services such as S3 and RDS.
 The application is hosted on a highly available and scalable AWS infrastructure utilizing EC2, Auto Scaling, Load Balancers, CloudFront, Route 53, and other essential AWS services.

 Key Features:
 Scalable and Resilient Architecture: Deployed using AWS services such as EC2, RDS, and S3 with Auto Scaling, Load Balancing, and CloudFront caching for high availability and performance. ⚡
 Secure Data Handling: Sensitive data such as database credentials are securely managed using SSM Parameter Store. 🔐 Efficient Traffic Management: Application Load Balancer (ALB) manages incoming traffic, with automatic scaling based on load and Route 53 for DNS management and failover routing. 🚦
 Serverless Functions: AWS Lambda is used to trigger actions (such as saving media metadata to DynamoDB) when new media is uploaded to S3. 🔄

 Architecture Diagram 🏗️

-(Ensure you replace this URL with your actual image URL hosted on your S3 or a reliable image hosting service.)

 Project Components 🛠️
 AWS EC2: Ubuntu 22.04 instances running the Django application. 🖥️